calcuis/gguf-web/README.md

 ```
 pip install gguf-web
 ```
-act as a frontend of gguf-pack
+act as frontend of gguf-pack